Motions in the time-frequency distribution: Efficient Sampling

 The dashed box is the filter, and the area of the dashed box would be the bandwidth required.

 After some operations like the above example, the signal turn into the position like this.

 As a result, the bandwidth was saved, since the area became smaller.
 Moreover, only a lowpass filter is required to recover the signal, instead of a bandpass filter.

+Signal Decomposition and Filter Design

+Signal is decomposed into several components and filter removes the undesired component of a signal.
+The Fourier transform is suitable to filter out the noise that is a combination of sinusoid functions.
+If signal are not separable in both time and frequency domains, using the fractional Fourier transform (FRFTs) is suitable to filter out the noise that is a combination of higher order exponential functions.

+Fiter designed by the fractional Fourier transform: